hiimvikash/DSA-EndGame/02.  Algorithms/01. Arrays/14. Merge Without Extra Space/README.md

     }

     // Finally update elements by dividing
-    // with maximum element
-    for(int in = 0; in < n; in++)
-        arr1[in] = arr1[in] / mx;
+    // with maximum element this will give you the injected element. for(int in = 0; in < n; in++) arr1[in] = arr1[in] / mx;

     // Finally update elements by dividing
-    // with maximum element
-    for(int in = 0; in < m; in++)
-        arr2[in] = arr2[in] / mx;
+    // with maximum element this will give you the injected element. for(int in = 0; in < m; in++) arr2[in] = arr2[in] / mx;
 }